Pacific saury: Russia

-Saira (сайра) in Russian.
-Pacific saury is popular in Russia, which directly access the Pacific Ocean.
+Called saira (сайра) in Russian, Pacific saury is popular in Russia, which directly access the Pacific Ocean.
 In Russia, it is sold canned with salt and spice, sometimes with the addition of vegetable oil or tomato sauce.
 It is also eaten smoked.

 United Kingdom

 Pacific saury is used as bait for pike and sea fishing.
 In the UK, they are usually called blueys, possibly due to people confusing the Pacific saury with blue mackerel.

 Fishing

 Around 1950, Japan caught about 98% of the catch and South Korea about 2%, but Japan's catch share has decreased proportionally in recent decades.
 Other nations that fish saury now include China and Taiwan.
 The Soviet Union fished saury around 1960 until the dissolution of the country.
 Taiwan began fishing for saury around 1988 and has been expanding its catch.
 In 2002, the Chinese also started fishing for saury, and they have been catching over 100,000 tons a year.

+Approximately ninety Taiwanese vessels participate in the long distance North Pacific fishery.
+Taiwan's total Pacific saury landings were 30k metric tons in 2021 and 40k metric tons in 2022.
+Boats in the Taiwanese saury fishery have been transitioning from incandescent and high-intensity discharge (HID) light bulbs to light emitting diodes (LED) which allows them for an environmental impact reduction.